Morwenn/cpp-sort/docs/Writing-a-sorter.md

 };
 ```

 Until there, everything is fine.
 However, imagine that the library where we found the `counting_sort` function also provides its evil twin, to which we will give the inventive name of `reverse_counting_sort`, meant to sort a collection of integers in descending order.
 We would like to take advantage of this function too, but all the rules defined in the previous sections make it pretty clear that we can't write a `reverse_counting_sorter` since such a sorter wouldn't satisfy the `std::is_sorted` guarantee that every sorter should satisfy.
-Note however that, after having reverse-sorted a collection of integers, the following assertion should hold:
+Note however that, after having reverse-sorted a collection of integers, the following assertion holds:

 ```cpp
 assert( std::is_sorted(std::begin(collection), std::end(collection), std::greater{}) );